castwide/solargraph/README.md

 The language server protocol is the recommended way for integrating Solargraph into editors and IDEs.
 Clients can connect using either stdio or TCP.
 See [LANGUAGE_SERVER.md](LANGUAGE_SERVER.md) for more information.

-### Standalone Suggest

-The suggest subcommand provides an interface to request suggestions without the need for a server.
-When executed, it accepts the parameters for a suggestion request, returns the suggestions in JSON format, and exits.

-**Warning:** The suggest subcommand is a candidate for deprecation.
-It will either change drastically or not exist in a future version.

-## Updating the Core Documentation

 The Solargraph gem ships with documentation for Ruby 2.2.2.
 As of gem version 0.15.0, there's an option to download additional documentation for other Ruby versions from the command line.

     $ solargraph list-cores      # List the installed documentation versions